HiStructClient/histruct-docs/docs/en/cad/instructor-roofs/_All-MainMenu.md

 {{ box_icon("img/MainDrawings64x64.png", "Drawings", "Drawings") }}

-  <p>Through the <u>Drawings</u> button, you can generate and edit drawings of the roof or wall structure, such as floor plans or side elevations.
+  <p>Through the <u>Drawings</u> button, you can generate and edit drawings of the roof or wall structure, such as ground plans or side elevations.
 Drawings can be further edited in a newly opened window and supplemented with arbitrary annotations or dimensions.</p>

   <hr class="main">